Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Why should you have an offline/external backup of your computer?

 Keeping your data in a single drive is always risky.
-It is good to have at least one backup location for your important data.
-It makes things safer for you in case of any mishappening to your drive; you can easily restore everything from the point at which the backup was created.
+It is good to have at least one backup of your important data.
+A 3-2-1 Backup is advised for critical data.
+It makes things safer for you in case of any mishap to your drive; you can easily restore everything from the point at which the backup was created.
 Now, with Windows 10 and 11, you get 5GB of OneDrive cloud backup, but for most users, this space isn’t enough.
 They can surely save and sync their essential folders, but they can’t store a system image on the OneDrive backup.
 The Microsoft 365 Basic plan starts at 1.99$ per month, where you get 100GB of cloud storage for one person with 50GB of mailbox storage.

-Most people either use this 5GB space to secure their most important files on OneDrive or choose other platforms like Google Drive.
-But, still, the offline method is the best one because you always have the freedom to back up almost all your computers at minimal prices.
-Also, the external drives are one-time investments, and they can be used for other tasks in the future.
+Most people either use this 5GB space to store their most important files on OneDrive or opt for other platforms like Google Drive.
+However, the offline method is still the best because you always have the freedom to back up almost all your computers at minimal prices.
+Additionally, external drives are one-time investments that can be utilized for other tasks in the future.

 I personally keep my system backed up on an external hard drive enclosure with 1TB of storage capacity.
-My backup is hardly 100GB, and I back up once in about a month, and even after longer time periods.
-You can even set up auto-sync with the external drives, which we will discuss later on.
-We can also perform network backups using the NAS at home or in the office, which is a topic for another article.
+My backup is hardly 100GB, and I sync everything about once a month.
+We can also perform network backups using the NAS at home or in the office, a topic that warrants another article.
 But, for today, let’s see how you can do it on a hard drive in Windows 10/11.

 How does the Windows External Backup and Restore work?

-OS can be backed up with the Windows backup.
-In the backup, a system snapshot is created for the entire system along with the operating system.
-All the user data, files, and software are backed up, though you get the option to select what you want to back up.
+OS can be backed up using the Windows backup feature.
+In the backup, a system snapshot is created for the entire system, including the operating system.
+All user data, files, and software are backed up, although you have the option to select what you want to back up.
 All in all, this is the method you should choose to ensure complete system security.

-With the Windows backup, an image file (.vhdx) is created, which works as a copy of the main hard drive or the SSD in your computer.
+With the Windows backup, an image file (.vhdx) is created, which works as a copy of the primary hard drive or the SSD in your computer.
 Again, the backup size is almost the same as the total file size.
-When you have to restore the system, you can use this image file to get your system back in the same state as when it was backed up.
+When you need to restore the system, you can use this image file to return your system to its original state, as it was when it was backed up.

 Steps to Create an External Backup on a Hard Drive